Store Policies

 WHERE?
 Cafe Suspiro and Arc Gallery, 1246 Folsom Street, San Francisco CA 94102

 WHEN?
-Thursday 6–8 p.m., July 10
+6–8 p.m., Oct.
+2

-Full July 10 lineup and bios follow.
+Full October 2 lineup and bios follow.

 HOSTS:

 T. K. Rex is a science fiction and fantasy author who first moved to San Francisco for art school in 2002, whose stories can be read in more than forty publications, including Asimov's Science Fiction, Gizmodo, and Strange Horizons.
-Their debut collection, The Wildcraft Drones, is coming in fall 2026 from Stelliform Press.
+Their debut collection, The Wildcraft Drones, is coming in 2026 from Stelliform Press.
 They’re an alumni of the Clarion writers workshop, a podcast co-host at the Writers Grotto, and the bookshelf curator at Cafe Suspiro.
 T. K.'s stories, socials, and newsletter can be found at tkrex.wtf.